 New Emerging Technology in the Workplace 2018

 The Accenture Technology Vision report summarises some of the best technologies to keep an eye on this year: including artificial intelligence, augmented reality and blockchain.
-Read on for the best emerging technologies 2018 will make famous:
+Read on for the best emerging technologies 2018 and examples of emerging technologies for your business:

 When considering interactive displays vs interactive whiteboards, displays are definitely the way forward – they are a much more modern tool, with lots of co-working capabilities and less maintenance and cleaning needs.